siangooding/lexical_simplification/exp_embedding/README.md

 * `words` : default `None`, else path to a `.yaml` file containing keys `complex`, `int` and `ele`, with a list of words as values.
 Lists must be of same list.
 One example is provided in [words](./words.yaml)
 * `word_filter` : when using 2D-visualisations of words, filtering on POS or not

+Depending on the type of command you use, you might need to create a `figures` folder using `mkdir figures` in this directory.

-After are briefly describe the different operations that can currently be done.
+After are briefly described the different operations that can currently be done.

 * **Saving word embeddings**.
 Saving word embeddings for all levels.
 Possibility to store vector after performing PCA, in this case provide the number of dimensions.
 Currently used for experiments : PCA dim = 0 (no PCA), PCA dim = 2 (for 2D visualisations)